 Financial literacy is key to sound financial health.
 But financial savvy is what differentiates the comfortable from the truly stable.
 Unfortunately, a staggering lack of money smarts plagues Americans, according to a study on financial literacy conducted by the National Foundation for Credit Counseling.
-About 42 percent of U.S. adults, for instance, grade their knowledge of personal finance a “C” or worse.
-Meanwhile, three out of five admit to not keeping a budget, one of the most basic life skills that every adult should master even as early as high school.
+About 45 percent of U.S. adults, for instance, grade their knowledge of personal finance a “C” or worse.
+Meanwhile, three out of five admit to not keeping a budget, a life skill that every adult should master even as early as high school.

 ‘Debt & Spending’ Rank

 ‘Financial Literacy’ Rank

 |12||District of Columbia||63.41||2||2||34||35|

 Juggling finances is no easy task, and teaching such a skill to one’s children can be just as challenging.
 For guidance, we asked a panel of experts to weigh in with their insight and advice on certain financial matters.
 Click on the experts’ profiles to read their bios and thoughts on the following key questions:

 - What tips do you have for consumers looking to make a budget and stick to it?